saveoursecrets/sdk/README.md

 If the remote node has the same HEAD commit then the patch can be applied safely and a success response is returned to the node that made the request; when the calling node gets a success response it applies the patch to it's local copy of the append-only log.

 If the remote node *contains* the HEAD commit then it will send a CONFLICT response and a proof that it contains the calling node's HEAD.
-The calling node can then synchronize by pulling changes from the remote node and try to apply the patch again afterwards.
+The calling node can then synchronize by pulling changes from the remote node and try to apply the patch again.

+If a calling node gets a CONFLICT response and no match proof then it a *hard conflict* will need to be resolved, see [Conflicts](#conflicts).

 ### Networking